ktingvoar/PixiGlitch/README.md

 Get a feel for what you can do by watching Maxilla's demo:
 [http://vimeo.com/58698980](http://vimeo.com/58698980)

-Or twiddle the dials on this [example](http://htmlpreview.github.io/?github.com/ktingvoar/PixiGlitch/blob/master/examples/app/index.html).
+Or twiddle the dials on this [example](http://htmlpreview.github.io/?github.com/ktingvoar/PixiGlitch/blob/master/examples/dashboard/index.html).

 #What you get
 A bunch of pixi.js filters roughly sliced into two categories.

-## Glitch FXs
+## Glitch filters
 - Convergence
 - Glow
 - Shaker